 The document below outlines the interpersonal skills assessment:

 Occasionally, students do not meet the required standard and it is necessary to fail them.
 In this event, it is important that students know why they have not met the pass criteria and that they have been given an opportunity to improve at the formative stage.

 It is, therefore, essential to:

 If concerns still continue following the review of an action plan, it is important to fill in a 'Cause for Concern' form which you will find in the student's practice assessment booklet.

 This form must not be removed from the document.
-For an example of this and the process to follow please see the Flow Chart document on the homepage.
-It is important that you have discussed your concerns with the student and supported his/her development with an action plan before completing the cause for concern form.
-Exceptions to this are when there is a serious untoward incident when the HEI must be informed immediately and a cause for concern form completed.
+For an example of this and the process to follow please see the flow chart document on our homepage.
+It is important that you have discussed your concerns with the student and supported his/her development with an action plan before completing the cause for Concern form.
+Exceptions to this are when there is a serious untoward incident when the HEI must be informed immediately and a Cause for Concern form completed.
 Constructive feedback is essential for student development.
 Do not wait for formative or summative stages to inform a student of your concerns.

 It is essential that evidence is provided to support your concern when submitting a 'Cause for Concern' form to your education champion.